Se habla español

 The Role of Tread Rubber in Cold Weather Traction

-One key factor in the superior performance of snow tires is the specially formulated tread rubber.
+One key factor in snow tires’ superior performance is the specially formulated tread rubber.
 In contrast to the compounds used in summer or all-season tires, this flexible tread rubber does not stiffen when temperatures plummet.
-The tread rubber can provide adequate traction on icy roads by maintaining flexibility and enabling safer navigation during harsh winter conditions.
+By maintaining flexibility, the tread rubber can provide adequate traction on icy roads and enable safer navigation during harsh winter conditions.

 Flexible tread rubber ensures sufficient traction on icy roads, contributing to safer winter driving.